Booster2ooo/stm32f103c8-usb-rotary-knob/README.md

 This is my first baremetal (and C) project.
 I choose to work with the STM32F103C8T6 because, even if it's a bit outdate, it's still a very powerfull device at low cost.

-Special thanks to sabu (sabu@serveur.io) for his guidance, patience and help, this project wouldn't exist without him.
+Special thanks to sabu (email: sabu (at) serveur (dot) io) for his guidance, patience and help, this project wouldn't exist without him.

 # Project roadmap